Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Testing

-The project includes separate test files for the LLM, voice generation, image generation, music generation services, and an integration test:
+The project includes separate test files for the LLM, voice generation, image generation, music generation, video generation services, and an integration test:

 - To run all tests:
   ```